petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-2-deploying-liferay/liferay-saas-onboarding.md

 ## The Cloud Administration Console

 The Liferay cloud console is both the place to deploy your client extensions, as well as the place to monitor your client extensions.
-Clarity can log in to the cloud console and monitor activities of any of their custom client extensions.
+Clarity can log in to the cloud console and monitor activities of any of their deployed client extensions.

 ![Login to the Liferay cloud console.](./liferay-saas-onboarding/images/03.png)